How To Be Empathetic in Difficult Conversations

 No judgement.
 No thinking forward.
 No interruption.
 No connection with your opinion.
 Just listening.

 Listening and trying to imagine the whole situation from the perspective of the other.
 Even if this new perspective is offensive to your ego.
 Even if it’s ridiculous.
 Even if it’s irrational.
 Even if it is based on obviously false judgement by the other.
+Read this if you want some more tangible tips on how to strengthen your listening skills in everyday conversations.

 The period of empathy is not suitable for anything else than understanding.
 If you try to do anything else, empathy will perish away like it has never been there.